BrycePearce/CsvToFlatfile/README.md

 # CsvtoFlatfile

-`CsvtoFlatfile` is a powerful and easy-to-use npm package that converts your CSV data to Flatfile workbook format.
-It supports all Flatfile customization options, making it a flexible solution for.
-Non-essential fields are automatically generated if they're not provided, simplifying the process even further.
+`CsvtoFlatfile` is an easy way to convert your CSV data to Flatfile workbook format.

 It serves as an auto-map alternative when you know exactly what you want your data to look like.

 ## Notes
 `csvtoflatfile` is written using ECMAScript modules (ESM).

+ Non-essential fields are automatically generated if not provided.

 ## Installation